haraka/haraka-plugin-recipient-routes/README.md

 ## rename boilerplate

-Replaces all uses of the word `template` with your plugin's name.
+Replaces all uses of the word `recipient-routes` with your plugin's name.

 ./redress.sh [something]